ihesp/IPART/docs/Data-preparation.rst

 netcdf data
 ###########

 Source data are the u- and v- components of the vertically integrated vapor fluxes, in a rectangular grid.

+The u-component of the vertically integrated vapor fluxes have a `standard_name` of `eastward_atmosphere_water_transport_across_unit_distance <http://cfconventions.org/Data/cf-standard-names/current/build/cf-standard-name-table.html>`_.

+The v-component of the vertically integrated vapor fluxes have a `standard_name` of `northward_atmosphere_water_transport_across_unit_distance <http://cfconventions.org/Data/cf-standard-names/current/build/cf-standard-name-table.html>`_.

 These are usually computed as: